 To be a global citizen, one is knowledgeable of peoples, customs and cultures in regions of the world beyond one’s own; understands the interdependence that holds both promise and peril for the future of the global community; and is committed to combining one’s learning with a dedication to foster a livable, sustainable world.

-.
-Over the last five years, our initiative often has revolved around the following areas of interest and concern:
+Over the last several years, our initiative often has revolved around the following areas of interest and concern:

 - Cross-cultural understanding: awareness of the diversity of cultures, ideas, and practices found among the world’s peoples, and of the historical, geographical, and philosophical contexts through which such cross-cultural understanding is developed;

 - Interconnectedness of global systems: investigating the ways in which cultural, economic, ecological, political, and social systems interact, contributing to global trends while impacting lives at the local scale;

 - Ecological literacy: promoting understanding of the footprint we are leaving on our global environments, and of the ideas and practices of sustainable living;